BluewaterMVC/Project-Tsunami.scripts/docs/en/architecture/status/header-policy.md

 * **Scope:** Audience and visibility, e.g., Public, Internal, Translation Team
 * **Author:** Primary authors/maintainers (can be default or configured)

+**Do not hand-edit the metadata block.**
+The block is always wrapped with `<!-- FILE HEADER:START -->` and `<!-- FILE HEADER:END -->` for safe and reliable automation.

 ---

 ## 3. Placement & Template Use

 * **Always appears as the very first Markdown block** (after the language banner)
 * **NEVER manually edited by contributors**
-* Contributors place a `{{file_header_block}}` placeholder in new files; automation replaces or updates this placeholder.
+* Contributors place a `{{file_header_block}}` placeholder in new files; automation replaces this placeholder with the fully rendered header block (including the comment markers).
-* If missing, automation should insert the block and notify contributor.
+* If missing, automation will insert the block and notify the contributor.
+* When a file is edited and already contains a header block (between the markers), automation will update or replace the block as needed.

 ---